This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 In the

-oceanbasedatabase, set the vector_index_optimize_duty_time parameter to configure the execution interval.
+oceanbasedatabase, configure the execution interval by using the vector_index_optimize_duty_time parameter.
 Example:ALTER SYSTEM SET vector_index_optimize_duty_time='[23:00:00, 24:00:00]';After the preceding configuration, the partition rebuild task is executed only between 23:00:00 and 24:00:00.
 The task is not initiated during other time periods.
 For more information about the parameters, see the corresponding parameter documentation.

-You can query the CDB/DBA_OB_VECTOR_INDEX_TASKS or CDB/DBA_OB_VECTOR_INDEX_TASK_HISTORY view to view the task progress and history.
+You can query the CDB/DBA_OB_VECTOR_INDEX_TASKS or CDB/DBA_OB_VECTOR_INDEX_TASK_HISTORY view to view the task status and history.

-statusfield to determine the current status of the task:- 0 (PREPARE): The task is waiting to be executed.
+statusfield in the view:- 0 (PREPARE): The task is waiting to be executed.

 - 1 (RUNNING): The task is being executed.